-You must consider these five things before you proceed with divorce.
+You must consider these five things before you proceed with the divorce.
 Your decision to divorce should be a well-informed one, as the choice to divorce and the resulting settlement is most often permanent.

-The first thing you must consider is that you may have to sell your home, if you own one.
+The first thing you must consider is that you may have to sell your home if you own one.
 Will you qualify for a mortgage?
 You must crunch the numbers to determine if the home you may be attached to, or that you don’t want to uproot your children from, can be managed financially.

 The second thing you must consider is that if you are the non-working spouse, then you may very likely have to return to the workforce to ensure you have enough income to maintain a somewhat similar lifestyle for you and your children.

 The third thing you must consider is that it’s very likely that you will not see your children every day.
-This reality is sometimes unfathomable and often guts wrenching — especially for stay-at home parents.
+This reality is sometimes unfathomable and often guts wrenching — especially for stay-at-home parents.
 Often, people can’t comprehend what this means until it comes time to make these types of plans.